Connect with us

 In spite of urging from health professionals for years, state leaders like Gov. Tate Reeves and Gunn have remained steadfast in their opposition.

 Gunn has repeatedly referred to the bill as Medicaid expansion, another hotly contested Mississippi legislative issue.
-He indicated to WAPT on Wednesday he would not allow the bill to up for a vote for that reason.
+He indicated to WAPT on Wednesday he would not allow the bill to come up for a vote for that reason.

 But the bill doesn’t expand Medicaid eligibility —it extends coverage for those already on Medicaid.
 Gunn has also said that he’s waiting on the state Division of Medicaid to take a stance on the issue, which they’ve refused.